-Article 10: Additional modules
+Article 10: Additional or Extracurricular courses; curriculum flexibility

-- 1. A student who wants to register for modules in addition to the regular study load has to submit a motivated request to the BoE no later than four weeks before the module starts, following the procedure as described in article 5.3. - Students need written approval of the BoE before they can register for an additional module. - 3.
-It is at the discretion of the BoE to decide whether the additional module counts towards the programme ECs or is considered an extra-curricular module.
-This is communicated to the student in the decision.
+- 1. A student who wants to register for courses in addition to the regular studyload has to submit a motivated request to the BoE no later than four weeks before the course starts, following the procedure as described in article 5.3. - 2.
+Students need written approval of the BoE before they can register for an additional course. - 3.
+The BoE has discretionary authority to decide whether the additional course counts towards the programme ECs or is considered an extra-curricular course.
+This is communicated to the student in the final decision by the BoE. - 4.
+Curriculum flexibility comprises: deviating elective course combinations offered within the respective master programme, other institutional (UM) master programmes, or external master programmes with a maximum of 6 EC (EER, article 3.7.3), and in accordance with the programme's Intended Learning Outcomes (ILO).
+Curriculum flexibility is considered a conscious choice, not a way to circumvent study delays.
+As such, this explicitly means that courses for which either a pass, fail or NG has been obtained, cannot be removed from the curriculum.